My M38A1 CDN3 Jeep 71-09062

 • 1 Combat Engineer Regiment (1CER) (Unit renamed 1977-06-17 to present)

 • The British Columbia Regiment (Duke of Connaught’s Own) in Vancouver, B.C. as a reconnaissance Jeep, fitted with a C5A1 General Purpose Machine Gun.
-They lent it to 15th Field Regiment, Royal Canadian Artillery for an exercise in Fort Lewis, Washington, U.S.A.
+My records show that they lent this jeep to 15th Field Regiment, Royal Canadian Artillery for an exercise in Fort Lewis, Washington, U.S.A.

 • The 6th Field Engineer Squadron, Royal Canadian Engineers in North Vancouver. https://en.wikipedia.org/wiki/6_Engineer_Squadron